Vita-App/Vita/README.md

 - [x] Deploy on Netlify and Heroku
 - [x] Design Doc
 - [x] Add github workflows

+### Future Goals

+- [ ] Add Google Oauth
+- [ ] Add a login page and a way to add mentors from the Frontend (send form data to the backend, which after validation add user in mentors collection)
+- [ ] Add an admin panel to monitor all meetings.
+- [ ] If a mentor/mentee does not show up, report as a no-show, and restrict their account.
+- [ ] Improve Filters & add more topics
+- [ ] Add Full-text Search Functionality for finding mentors!
+- [ ] Add bookings page for each signed-in user, which allows the mentor to accept, deject and reschedule his appointments
+- [ ] Use Redis Adapter instead of Node Cache :3
 - [ ] Write Unit Test

 ## Contributing